The World of Yesterday: In the heart of Europe

 He expected poor reception when published his drama "Jérémie" in October 1917.
 However, to his surprise, his work was very well received, and he was offered to conduct its representation in Zurich.
 Therefore, he decides to leave for Switzerland, a rare neutral country in Europe's heart.
 He met two Austrians in Salzburg on his journey to Switzerland who would play a significant role once Austria had surrendered: Heinrich Lammasch and Ignaz Seipel.
 These two pacifists had planned and convinced the Emperor of Austria to negotiate a separate peace if the Germans refused to make peace.

 When Zweig crosses the border, he is immediately relieved, and he feels relieved of a burden, happy to enter a country at peace.
 Once in Switzerland, he is pleased to find his friend Rolland and other French acquaintances and feels fraternally united.
-During his stay, it was the figure of the director of the anti-militarist newspaper Demain, Henri Guilbeaux who marked him deeply because it was in him that he saw a historical law being verified: in intense periods, simple men could exceptionally become central figures of a current — here, that of the anti-militarists during the First World War.
-Moreover, he has the opportunity to see many refugees who could not choose their camps, torn by war at the James Joyce.
+During his stay, it was the figure of the director of the anti-militarist newspaper Demain, Henri Guilbeaux who marked him deeply because it was in him that he saw a historical law being verified: in intense periods, simple men could exceptionally become central figures of a current—here, that of the anti-militarists during the First World War.
+Moreover, he has the opportunity to see many refugees who could not choose their camps, such as James Joyce.

 After the relative success of his play, he gradually realizes that Switzerland is not only a land of refuge but the theater of a game of espionage and counter-espionage.
 During his stay, the German and Austrian defeat becomes more and more inevitable, and the world begins to rejoice in the chorus of a finally better and more human world.